IT2901-SINTEF01/frontend/README.md

 You can view the project at [http://localhost:3000](http://localhost:3000).

-Launch your local instance of [storybook](https://storybook.js.org/) with:
+Launch your local instance of [Storybook.js](https://storybook.js.org/) with:

 ```bash
 yarn storybook
 ```

-Then you can view Storybook at [http://localhost:6006](http://localhost:6006)
+Then you can view your storybook at [http://localhost:6006](http://localhost:6006)

 ## Testing